 As part of the UBC Faculty of Medicine Undergraduate Program, the Northern Medical Program (NMP) is seeking well-rounded, motivated, mature students who have a genuine interest in learning medicine in the context of rural, remote and northern communities.
 The program's goal is to increase the number of medical graduates practicing in communities where there is a great need for more healthcare professionals.

-The application for admission into the Faculty of Medicine at UBC was changed for the 2004 entering class with the introduction of the Rural and Remote Suitability Score (RRSS) in order to gather information that would assist in the selection of appropriate students for the Northern Medical Program.
-This includes an applicant's experience in rural/remote/northern/Aboriginal communities, activities relevant to rural/remote/northern living (such as outdoor activities, volunteering, cultural activities, etc), independent decision-making and ties to rural/remote/northern locations and the influence of role models to pursue a career in medicine.
+The admission process for the UBC Faculty of Medicine's Northern Medical Program at the University of Northern British Columbia includes a Rural and Remote Suitability Score (RRSS).
+The RRSS assists in the selection of appropriate students for the Northern Medical Program.
+This includes an applicant's experience in rural/remote/northern/Aboriginal communities, activities relevant to rural/remote/northern living (such as outdoor activities, volunteering, cultural activities, etc), independent decision-making, ties to rural/remote/northern locations and the influence of role models to pursue a career in medicine.

-Following the interviews, each candidate is asked to rank their top two preferred site locations (Vancouver, the Southern Medical Program, the Island, or the North) in order of preference.
+Following the interviews, each candidate is asked to rank their preferred site locations (Vancouver, the Southern Medical Program, the Island, or the North) in order of preference.

-For information regarding application deadlines and timelines, please see the MD Undergraduate Admissions website: UBC Admissions
+For information regarding application deadlines, timelines and the selection process, please see the UBC MD Undergraduate Admissions website.